module-formation/formation-Deep-MLOps/docs/azure_ml/lesson2.md

 ### Configure Deployment Settings

-Deployment is about delivering a trained model into production so that it can be consumed by others.
-Configuring deployment settings means making choices on cluster settings and other types of interaction with a deployment.
+**Deployment is about delivering a trained model into production so that it can be consumed by others.** Configuring deployment settings means making choices on cluster settings and other types of interaction with a deployment.
 Having a good grasp on configuring production environments in Azure ML Studio and the Python SDK is the key to get robust deployments.
 ACI and AKS

-Both ACI and AKS are available in the Azure ML platform as deployment options for models.
+**Both ACI and AKS are available in the Azure ML platform as deployment options for models.**

 ACI is a container offering from Azure, which uses container technology to quickly deploy compute instances.
 The flexibility of ACI is reduced as to what AKS offers, but it is far simpler to use.

 AKS, on the other hand, is a Kubernetes offering.
 The Kubernetes service is a cluster that can expand and contract given on demand, and it does take more effort than the container instance to configure and setup.

-New terms
+!!! info "Définition"

     * ACI: Azure Container Instance
     * AKS: Azure Kubernetes Service
     * Deployment: A way to deliver work into production
     * Concurrent Operations: Also referred to as "concurrency", it is the number of operations to run at the same time

 ## Deploy an Azure Machine Learning model

-Summary
+!!! summary "Summary"

     The primary task as a Machine Learning engineer is to ship models into production.
 Constant evaluation allows identifying potential issues and creating a baseline so that adapting or updating is possible.

     Some key steps to deploy a model are:

     * A previously trained model
     * Complete the deployment form
     * Enable authentication
     * Select or create a new compute cluster

 ### Enable Application Insights